TheEvilSkeleton/lutris-wiki-fork/installing-lutris.md

 **Before reading through the page, you must ensure that your [GPU is capable of running in Vulkan.](https://en.wikipedia.org/wiki/Vulkan_(API)#Compatibility)**

+For more information about Vulkan, you can look at the [awesome-vulkan](https://github.com/vinjn/awesome-vulkan) project.

 ## Arch / Manjaro / Other Arch derivatives: